nanoporetech/modkit/book/src/advanced_usage.md

   pileup-hemi   Tabulates double-stranded base modification patters (such as hemi-methylation)
                     across genomic motif positions.
-This command produces a bedMethyl file, the schema can be found in the online documentation. help          Print this message or the help of the given subcommand(s).
+This command produces a bedMethyl file, the schema can be found in the online documentation. validate      Validate results from a set of mod-BAM files and associated BED files containing the ground truth modified base status at reference positions. help          Print this message or the help of the given subcommand(s).

 Options: